What's Funny About Teaching in Tough Schools...

 1. Some Things Never Change.

-Two teachers were watching the news as the twenty something's name was read out to be charged...
+Two retired teachers were watching the news as the twenty-year-old's name was read out on the news.

 The service station robbery was quick.
 A guy in a balaclava ran into the shop, pulled a knife, demanded money.